tomheaton/mcjty-website/www/docs/mods/enigma/commands.md

 * `drop <item> <position>`: Drop the defined itemstack at the specific position.
 * `take <item>`: Take one defined itemstack from the player.
 * `takeall <item>`: Take all items of the given itemstack type from the player.
-* `setblock <position/area> <block>`: Set a specific defined block (with blockstate) at the given position.
-The position can also be an area in which case the entire area will be filled.
+* `setblock <position/area/sphere> <block>`: Set a specific defined block (with blockstate) at the given position.
+The position can also be an area or sphere in which case the entire area will be filled.
-* `setmimic <position/area> <block>`: Set a 'mimic' block at the given position that mimics the defined block.
+* `setmimic <position/area/sphere> <block>`: Set a 'mimic' block at the given position that mimics the defined block.
 A mimic block is a special block that (by default) just looks the same as the block it mimics but you can do some special things with it (like moving it at any position (i.e. between block positions) using the fxanim moveblock command).
 The position can also be an area in which case the entire area will be set to the mimic.
-* `mimicarea <position/area> <destination>`: Mimic an area at another position.
+* `mimicarea <position/area/sphere> <destination>`: Mimic an area at another position.
 This will create mimic blocks at the destination.
 These blocks can be cleared by replacing them with air for example.
 * `copyblocks <area> <destination>`: Copy all blocks from the area to the destination.
 The bottom-left corner of the input area will be positioned exactly at the destination.
 * `moveblocks <area> <destination>`: Move all blocks from the area to the destination.
 The bottom-left corner of the input area will be positioned exactly at the destination.
 The blocks will be removed from the source.
 * `particle <position> <name>`: Create the named particle system at the position.